daniktl/celery-web-docker/README.md

 To run this app make sure you have docker and docker-compose [installed](https://docs.docker.com/engine/install/).

 Then just run the `docker-compose up` and the project will be started.

+## Future

+There're couple of things to be added to create a real web application example:

+* Use the Flask web app context for the Celery worker to manage the DB.
+* Add tests to ensure the code is working and stable.